hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 1. **Illustration** is the top-level class that handles dealing with the <canvas> element, holding all the shapes in the scene, and displaying those shapes in the element.
 2. **element** we use this element to match the render with the canvas tag
-3. **resize** is used to modify the size in which the model will be render, in this case, the 3d model will render in the whole screen.
+3. **resize** is used to modify the size in which the model will be rendered, in this case, the 3d model will render on the whole screen.
 If you want to, you can remove this element.

 At this point nothing shows up yet, so let’s create our first 3d model.